ec-jrc/datacite-to-dcat-ap/documentation/Background.md

 <li>1 ("IsSourceOf") is modelled by using the W3C PROV Ontology (<code>prov:hadDerivation</code>)</li>
 <li>10 are left unmapped, since the reference vocabularies do not provide suitable candidates</li>
 </ul>
+<p>DCAT-AP supports 6 of mapped related resource types.
+All the other ones are supported only in the extended profile of DataCite+DCAT-AP.</p>

 <h3>Agent roles</h3>